 New Relic requires HTTPS for all traffic to APM and the New Relic REST API.
-The Ruby agent connects to New Relic collector servers over SSL by default, and ships with a default set of SSL certificate that it uses to validate the identity of the collector servers when connecting.
+The Ruby agent connects to New Relic collector servers over SSL by default, and uses a system/host installed set of SSL certificate to validate the identity of the collector servers when connecting.
 In most cases, this default set of certificates is sufficient.

 In certain configurations, you may need to use a custom CA bundle.
 For example, you may use an HTTP proxy to intercept and decrypt SSL traffic from the agent, which then establishes a separate SSL connection to New Relic.
 Custom CA bundles are available in versions 3.9.4 or higher of the Ruby agent.